Task Force Faith: Destruction

 Chinese officers and soldiers involved in this battle were new to international conflicts.
 They had been used to allowing their Chinese Nationalist opponents to survive and surrender after the combat on their own volition.
-They often just stood by as American soldiers dropped their weapon and left once the combat was over.
-There were instances in which they actually let go of prisoners who already surrendered.
+In several instances, Chinese soldiers just stood by as American soldiers dropped their weapons and left once the fighting was over.
+There were also instances in which the Chinese let go of prisoners who had already surrendered.
 The 27th Corps was later criticized by PLA historians for not making any serious attempts to gather POW's, thus enabling so many members of Task Force Faith to reach safety and fight again.

 Withdrawal from North Korea

 The 385 able-bodied survivors of Task Force Faith were formed into a provisional battalion which was attached to the Marines and fought with them in the breakout of the 1st Marine Division during the remainder of the Battle of Chosin Reservoir.
 This unit was made up of survivors from east of Chosin, as well as units from Hudong-ni and Hagaru-ri; Tank Company, 31st Infantry, which had been at Hudong-ni and withdrawn on 30 November with other Hudong units, was attached to the 5th Marines as rear guard during the breakout on 6–7 December.
 The so-called Provisional Battalion (known as "31/7" under Lieutenant Colonel Berry K. Anderson) was actually formed into two small battalions of three rifle companies each, 3/31 (Major Carl Witte) with I, K and L, 1/32 (Major Robert Jones) with companies A, B and C.